Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 sudo sh -c 'echo "127.0.0.1 notes.local" >> /etc/hosts'
 ```

-check that they were added:
+You can check that they were added with:

 ```
 $ cat /etc/hosts | tail -3